Them Bones: Music video

 The music video for "Them Bones" was released in 1992 and was directed by Rocky Schenck, who had previously directed the "We Die Young" music video for the band, and who would later direct the music videos for "What the Hell Have I" and "Grind".
 The video is available on the home video release Music Bank: The Videos.
 The video was also featured on an episode of Beavis and Butt-Head (the episode Sick in 1993) where Butt-head claims that "this is the coolest video I've ever seen."

 The video shows the band performing in a large dirt hole.
 In front of the band is a puddle, in which can be seen Layne Staley singing or various animals fighting with or eating each other and a child being born, which corresponds with the lyrics "Some say / We're born into the grave."

 Cover versions

 In 2006, Swedish death metal band Grave covered the song which appears on their seventh album, As Rapture Comes.
 In 2009, American deathcore band Suicide Silence covered the song which appears as a bonus track on the iTunes special edition of their second album, No Time to Bleed.
 An EP released in 2010 by the German black metal band Secrets of the Moon also features a cover version.
 Alex De Rosso did a cover on his 2013 album Lions & Lambs.
 In 2020, American sludge metal band Thou covered the song as part of the "Dirt Redux" covers compilation for Magnetic Eye Records.
 In 2023, American rapper Post Malone performed an acoustic rendition of the song on The Howard Stern Show.
+Disco/funk band The Free Label has covered the song on the spot for music education channel Musora.
+In 2025, metal band 40 Below Summer covered it on their album Untethered.